-- Review and become familiar with the program as outlined by the CBA - 2.
+- 1. Review and become familiar with the program as outlined by the CBA - 2.
 Visit with the Employee Benefits manager in the Office of Human Resources if you have questions about your retirement options. - 3.
-Discuss options for continued employment with your division chair, including timing of resignation or retirement, length of possible academic wage appointment, duties to be performed and initial work schedule. - 4.
-Obtain and complete the Application and Agreement form.
-Submit completed Application and Agreement form and letter of resignation or retirement to your division chair or dean.
+Discuss options for continued employment with your division chair, including timing of resignation or retirement, length of possible academic wage

-5. Your division chair and/or dean will provide you with a tentative schedule for the academic wage appointment.
+- 4. Obtain and complete the Application and Agreement form.
+Submit completed Application and Agreement form and letter of resignation or retirement to your division chair or dean. - 5.
+Your division chair and/or dean will provide you with a tentative schedule for the academic wage appointment.
 If you have questions or concerns, discuss them before you sign and return the Application and Agreement form to your division chair.
 Note: the review and approval process for your application cannot be completed without an addendum signed by both parties.